Modi declares victory in India election but party faces shock losses and will need coalition - KESQ

 Political scientist Christophe Jaffrelot says such sentiment “can be seen across the board.”

-There’s a feeling that Modi makes Indians “proud again,” he said.
+There’s a feeling that Modi makes Indians “proud again,” said Jaffrelot.
 “There is a sense in India of vulnerability, lack of self-esteem.
 So, to be recognized as a great power despite everything is attributed to him.”

 This breaking news story has been updated.